Wish you had a more Zen living room?

 1 – Your television takes center stage

 Giving our televisions centerstage is, by far, the most prominent living room mistake.
 Most of us invest in hefty cabinets and focus our furniture towards televisions.
 But, TV isn’t always the relaxation method we hope.
 As can be imagined, quitting it could actually see us feeling less scatterbrained and sleeping better.

 It wouldn’t be unreasonable, then, to assume that your television is to blame for your feelings of unrest.
 By making it a smaller part of the room, you could well create a far more relaxing space.

 Try putting your television in the corner and instead focusing on bookshelves or music systems.

-There’s too much clutter
+2 – You have way too much clutter

 Clutter is always bad for our headspaces, and our living rooms are among the prime culprits.
 When there’s clutter all over the place, your thoughts will soon become cluttered along with it.
 That’s no way to relax.